Calgary Flames: Giordano, Monahan, Gaudreau era (2013–2022)

+High-profile turnover (2022–present)

-The summer of 2022 was marked by the departures and arrivals of many star players.
+The 2022 off-season was marked by the departures and arrivals of many star players.
 Both Gaudreau and Tkachuk became free agents in July 2022.
 The Flames attempted to retain Gaudreau, reportedly offering him an eight-year, $84 million contract extension; instead, the 28-year-old forward signed a seven-year deal to join the Columbus Blue Jackets in unrestricted free agency.
 Gaudreau explained that the move was for personal reasons, particularly after his father who lives in the eastern United States suffered a heart attack in 2018.
-Shortly thereafter, Tkachuk — who was a restricted free agent — said he did not want to sign a long term deal in Calgary.
+Shortly thereafter, Tkachuk – who was a restricted free agent – said he did not want to sign a long-term deal in Calgary.
 After filing for club elected salary arbitration, the Flames traded Tkachuk and a conditional 2025 fourth-round draft pick to the Florida Panthers in exchange for forward Jonathan Huberdeau, defenceman MacKenzie Weegar, prospect Cole Schwindt, and a conditional 2025 first-round selection on July 23, 2022.
 As part of the trade negotiations Tkachuk signed an eight-year, $76 million contract with the Flames before being traded to the Panthers.
 Then on August 18, 2022, the Flames traded Monahan and a conditional first-round pick in 2025 to the Montreal Canadiens for future considerations, in a move designed to free up salary cap space.
 The move made room for the Flames to secure one more high-profile free agent in the summer 2022, Colorado Avalanche star forward Nazem Kadri, who signed a 7-year $49 million contract on the same day.
 Kadri was coming off a career season, scoring 87 points in 71 games for the Avalanche including 28 goals.
 The Flames also retained forward Andrew Mangiapane, signing a 3-year, $17 million contract after a career season in Calgary scoring 35 goals and 20 assists.